Khalsa: Initial tensions with the non-Khalsa disciples

-Sri Gur Sobha (18th century) by Senapati contains two sections (adhyays) on the controversies that arose, when Shri Guru Gobind Singh Ji's disciples in Delhi heard the news of his new order.
-Much of the controversy stated in Sri Gur Sobha revolves around bhaddar, the ritual shaving of head after death of a close relative, which was discouraged by Sri Guru Gobind Singh Ji.
-According to Sainapti, while creating the Khalsa, Sri Guru Gobind Singh Ji said that bhaddar is bharam (illusion), and not dharam.
+Sri Gur Sobha (18th century) by Senapati contains two sections (adhyays) on the controversies that arose, when Guru Gobind Singh's disciples in Delhi heard the news of his new order.
+Much of the controversy stated in Sri Gur Sobha revolves around bhaddar, the ritual shaving of the head after the death of a close relative, which was discouraged by Guru Gobind Singh.
+According to Sainapti, while creating the Khalsa, Guru Gobind Singh said that bhaddar is bharam (illusion), and not dharam.

 Tensions developed between the Punjabi Khatri disciples of the Guru in Delhi, and members of the newly formed Khalsa.
 A prominent Khatri disciple was expelled from the place of worship (dharmasala) for refusing to join the Khalsa.
 Another disciple was expelled for eating with him, starting a chain of further expulsions.
 The expelled disciples convened a community gathering, at which two wealthy Khatris demanded that the Khalsa produce a written order from the Guru that a new mandatory code of conduct had been promulgated.

 A Khatri family that refused to follow the bhaddar ritual was boycotted by the Khatri community.
 The Khatri council (panch) closed the bazaar to pressure the Khalsa.
-The Khalsa petitioned the state officials to intervene, who forced reopening of the shops.
+The Khalsa petitioned the state officials to intervene, who forced the reopening of the shops.
 Later, peace was established between the two groups in a sangat (congregation).
 However, hostility between some Khatris and the Khalsa persisted in the later years.

 In contrast to the Khalsa Sikh, a Sahajdhari Sikh is one who reveres the teachings of the Sikh Gurus, but has not undergone the initiation.
 Sahajdhari Sikhs do not accept some or all elements of the dress and behavioral codes of the Khalsa Sikhs.